Students and Parents FAQ's

 Q: What is the standard PC configuration?

-Internet Browser: Microsoft Internet Explorer, Firefox, or Google Chrome.
+Internet Browser: Microsoft Edge, Internet Explorer, Mozilla Firefox, Google Chrome, or Safari.

 Q: What software do I need on campus?